Harshal1046/ExampleAPI/Readme.md

-# ASP.NET Core WebApi Sample with HATEOAS, Versioning & Swagger
+# ASP.NET Core Web Api

 In This Project, I Used Code First Approch To Create Web API Using .NET 5 With Entity Framework Core (ORM) & Sql Sever (Database)